infokiller/i3-workspace-groups/README.md

 pip install i3-workspace-groups
 ```

+*Note: The project run under Python 3 be careful to use the right pip.*

 Then you should be able to run the command line tool
 [`i3-workspace-groups`](scripts/i3-workspace-groups).
 There are also a few utility scripts provided that require